victorca25/traiNNer/README.md

                 cvtransforms.Normalize([0.485, 0.456, 0.406], [0.229, 0.224, 0.225]),
                 ])

-more details can be found in the examples of official tutorials
+more details can be found in the examples of official tutorials.

 (https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html)
 # Attention: